JERisBRISK/Goobers-Tracker/README.md

 # GoobersLeftBot
-A Discord bot for telling how many Goobers are left
+A Discord bot for tracking the GoobersNFT assets.

 # Requires
 node.js